 - Drain fluid from a cyst or abscess

 - See how blood is flowing to the kidneys through the renal arteries and veins

 Your provider may also use ultrasound after a kidney transplant to see how well the transplanted kidney is working.

 Your healthcare provider may have other reasons to recommend a kidney ultrasound.

 What are the risks of a kidney ultrasound?

-A chest ultrasound has no risk from radiation.
+A kidney ultrasound has no risks of radiation.
 Most people have no discomfort from the transducer moving across the skin.

 Certain things can make a kidney ultrasound less accurate.
 These include:

 - Barium in your intestines from a recent barium test